 If it’s possible to include dry storage in your outdoor kitchen setup, do so.
 You might use a cheap, simple kitchen cart for a makeshift island.
 It can hold dishes, glassware, and tasty snacks, and makes it easy to pull up a bar stool to chat with whoever’s playing chef or bartender.
 On top of the counter, place standard kitchen items like a paper towel holder, serving tray, and cutting board to save you trips inside.

 After working up a sweat at the grill, you’ll want the drinks kept cold and close by.
 A simple outdoor-rated fridge or cooler can come in handy for the go-to refreshments.
 As a hostess, you won’t have to steal away inside to top off someone’s drink, leaving more time to mingle.
 Even an ice bin or dispenser with a generous supply of summery chilled beverages out in the open provides a welcoming gesture.

 For more of bartending curve, consider a wine cooler or a kegerator to stock up on favorites.
 Adding a blender and assortment of cocktail tools and liqueurs can transform your outdoor kitchen area into a full-on patio bar.
 Always separate your outdoor cooking and cooling equipment by at least a foot to prevent mechanical failures.

 Whether you’re huddling under the heat lamp on a chilly fall day or chatting by the flicker of tiki torches for your summer luau, using your outdoor kitchen can prove to be an all-weather affair.
+Shop your outdoor cooking essentials at Overstock to get FREE SHIPPING* on everything!
 To ensure any dining sets included in your al fresco experience can withstand the temperature and climate, learn about the Best Outdoor Materials for Your Patio Furniture.